Haidra-Org/AI-Horde/CONTRIBUTING.md

 ### New file

-If you add a new file, you need to ensure that it has the copyright and license information with a command like this
+If you add a new file, you need to ensure that it has the copyright and license information with a command like this:

 ```bash
 reuse annotate  --copyright db0 --license="AGPL-3.0-or-later"  horde/my_new_code.py